joshuahuie/http_detector/README.md

 ## Manual Run

-To run the application manually, first install all the dependencies located in requirements.txt
+To run the application manually, first install all the dependencies located in requirements.txt:

 ```
 pip install -r requirements.txt